zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/eventrecorder.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-Event Recorder provides an API for annotations in the application code or software component libraries.
-These annotations are stored in an `event buffer`, which can also be used for `printf()` output.
+Event Recorder allows for annotations in the application code or software component libraries.
+These annotations are stored in an `event buffer`.

+I/O functions such as `printf()` can easily be retargeted to make use of this buffer.

 ## Manage run-time environment

 Open the `Manage run-time environment` dialog, and enable `Compiler` > `Event Recorder` (`DAP` variant).

 Enable `Compiler` > `I/O` > `STDOUT`, and set to `EVR` (Event recorder) mode.
-This will redirect printf() output to the event buffer.

 Click `OK` to save.

 ## Add Event Recorder to main

+We must add a function call to initialize the event recorder.
 Open `main.c` in the editor.
-We must add a function call to initialize the event recorder.

 Include the header file:
 ```C